LIVE ANALYSIS May 28, 2026

 -H "Authorization: Bearer $ALICE_JWT"

 Response: 403 Forbidden.
-Good.
 The read path is locked down.

 Now alice writes an analysis decision on proj-B. She has never seen this project.
 She should not be able to touch it.